 | Mattress | Pros | Cons | Ideal For | Price* | Overall Score |

-| ComfortGrande Advanced 14" Gel Memory Foam | Strong pressure relief, deep foam hug, strong motion isolation | Edges compress for heavier bodies, medium feel only | Average-weight couples, side sleepers who want contouring | About $399–$699 for common sizes | 4.3 / 5 |
+| ComfortGrande Advanced 14" Gel Memory Foam | Strong pressure relief, deep foam contouring, strong motion isolation | Softer edges under heavier weight, medium feel only | Average-weight couples, side sleepers who want contouring | Typically $399–$699 (varies by size and seller) | 4.3 / 5 |

-| Serafina PerfectTemp 14" Gel Memory Foam | Three firmness options, advanced cooling system, plush quilted feel | Heavy edge sitters may feel roll-off, slower response | Hot sleepers who still like memory foam hug | About $749–$899 | 4.4 / 5 |
+| Serafina PerfectTemp 14" Gel Memory Foam | Three firmness options, advanced cooling, plush quilted feel | Edge sitting feels softer than the hybrid, slower response | Hot sleepers who still like memory foam contouring | Typically $749–$899 (varies by size and seller) | 4.4 / 5 |

-| Legacy Premier Support 14" Hybrid | Zoned coil support, strong edges, more “traditional” lift | Price sits higher, some may find it too buoyant | Back sleepers, combination sleepers, heavier users | About $899–$1,199 | 4.4 / 5 |
+| Legacy Premier Support 14" Hybrid | Zoned coil support, sturdier edges, more lift than all-foam | Higher price, may feel too buoyant for deep-foam fans | Back sleepers, combination sleepers, heavier users | Typically $899–$1,199 (varies by size and seller) | 4.4 / 5 |

-| Advanced Back Support Plus 12" Responsive Foam | Firm, targeted lumbar support, responsive feel, clear spinal lift | Too firm for many side sleepers, little plushness | People with back issues who like firm foam | About $399–$649 | 4.2 / 5 |
+| Advanced Back Support Plus 12" Responsive Foam | Very firm lumbar lift, responsive feel, clear spinal support | Too firm for many side sleepers, minimal plushness | People with back issues who like firm foam | Typically $399–$649 (varies by size and seller) | 4.2 / 5 |

-| SoFresh Plus 10" Responsive Foam | Copper-infused foam, washable cover, lighter and easier to move | Less substantial feel for heavier adults, thinner profile | Teens, guest rooms, smaller adults who value “fresh” feel | About $329–$549 | 4.1 / 5 |
+| SoFresh Plus 10" Responsive Foam | Copper-infused foam, washable cover, easy to move | Less substantial for heavier adults, thinner profile | Teens, guest rooms, smaller adults who want a “fresh” feel | Typically $329–$549 (varies by size and seller) | 4.1 / 5 |

 Testing Team Takeaways